-- 1. Design each new process to avoid root causes of defects and to meet customer requirements - 2.
+- 1. Improve process by eliminating the root causes for defects - 2.
+Control future work to ensure that future work does not reintroduce causes of defects - 1.
+Design each new process to avoid root causes of defects and to meet customer requirements - 2.
 Verify that the process model will avoid defects and meet customer requirements